 Most counties stick with the 5’ 9” standard.
-We haven’t heard of any counties with a different standard.
+However, we haven’t heard of any counties with a different standard.

 Here’s what could happen if you don’t:

 We commonly get phone calls “the fire marshal came through, they said we need to get permits.”
-We suggest you avoid that situation by permitting your racking during installation.
+Therefore, we suggest you avoid that situation by permitting your racking during installation.

 If you need any help with your permits, take a look at our warehouse shelving and rack permits services.

 The map shows seismic activity across the United States.
 The more seismic activity there is in your state, the higher likelihood that you’ll be required to obtain seismic calculations.
-If you’re in Oregon, Washington, or California, you definitely need seismic calculations.
-States in the mid-west with little seismic activity sometimes do not have requirements for seismic calculations.
+Consquently, if you’re in Oregon, Washington, or California, you definitely need seismic calculations.
+Morever, States in the mid-west with little seismic activity sometimes do not have requirements for seismic calculations.

 The seismic calculations determine what type and how many anchors you need (as well as what kind of footplates you need).